huaminghuangtw/Second-Brain/huaming-second-brain/Assets v.s Liabilities.md

 	- Cryptocurrencies
 	- Commodities
 	- Intellectual Property
-- A **liability** takes money out of your pocket ⇨ By acquiring liabilities, you'll have to keep working hard for money
+- A **liability** (負債) takes money out of your pocket ⇨ By acquiring liabilities, you'll have to keep working hard for money
 	- Car loans
 	- Credit card debt
 	- Student loans